Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Read Around the USA – Books Set in Other States

-We hope you enjoyed this book list of books about Minnesota and found some great titles to add to your TBR.
+We hope you enjoyed this book list of books about Maine and found some great titles to add to your TBR.
 If you’re participating in our Read Around the USA Challenge, be sure to check out our alphabetical index of books set in each state.